 SQL Server stored procedure if exists update else insert

 In this SQL Server tutorial, we will learn about SQL Server stored procedure if exists update else insert.
 And we will also try to implement some examples related to it.
-Here is the list of topics that we are going to discuss.

 SQL Server stored procedure if exists update else insert (using Email)